ArturoDent/find-and-transform/README.md

   "\\U$1"                                                // 3rd replacement
   ```

   All the code between each set of opening and closing wrappers will be treated as a single javascript replacement.
-You can also put it all on one line if you want, like the `"$${return 'second task'}$$"` above.
+You can also put it all on one line if you want, like the `"$${return 'second replacement'}$$"` above.
 The above `replace` will be treated as:

   ```jsonc
   "replace": ["a long first replacement", "2nd replacement", "3rd replacement"]